 Guidelines for participants on field trips

 Field trips to natural areas in our region and beyond take place all year round.
-These events are for OFNC members and prospective members.
-Prospective members are welcome unless the notice indicates that participation is limited, or that bus travel is involved.
-Times stated for events are departure times.
-Please arrive earlier; leaders start promptly.
+OFNC events are for members only.
+Prospective members with interest in attending should contact the trip leader in advance.
+For some events, participation is limited and members will be given priority.
+All participants will be asked to sign a waiver.
+Times given for events are departure times.
+Please arrive earlier, as leaders start promptly.
 If you need a ride, please contact the leader.

 Please bring a lunch on full-day trips and dress according to the weather forecast and activity.
+Please always wear long pants and closed-toe shoes.
 Binoculars and/or spotting scopes are essential on all birding trips.
-Unless otherwise stated, transportation will be by car pool.
+Unless otherwise stated, transportation will be by carpool.

 There can be risks associated with any recreational pursuit.
 Before you participate in nature walks and similar outdoor activities, we will ask you to read and sign a statement in which you assume the risk of the activity and release the OFNC from liability for any loss, damage or injury, however caused and whether or not contributed to by the OFNC’s negligence.
 This assumption of risk and release includes any minors accompanying you.